Anti-Bribery for Sales · Module 1 of 2

 Take Hannah.
 Go to Origin.
 Sort the paperwork Monday.

-Twelve years of clean delivery on this account.
+Twelve years of clean delivery.
 Greg is a mate.
-NSW s.249B doesn't prohibit reasonable corporate hospitality.
-Log it in the register Monday morning, mention it to Lila when you bump into her in the kitchen, get on with the renewal.
+Log it Monday and get on with the renewal.

 Portrait of Lila Tran, Compliance Manager